-If you see set-up for a party happening at a problem location, please contact your Senior Lead Officer and your Neighborhood Prosecutor, letting them know that you expect a large party will be happening there.
+If you see set-up for a party happening at a problem location, please contact your Senior Lead Officer and your Neighborhood Prosecutor, letting them know what you have seen.
 Email them even if it's not during normal business hours.
 This may or may not end up being effective but be sure to take this step.

 Enlist neighbors' help.
-If only one person is calling about the problem, then the police can assume that only one person is bothered.
-Enlist neighbors to prepare to call and perhaps communicate with one another regularly to coordinate calls for enforcement.
-One neighbor should be designated the "lead neighbor" and should be responsible for maintenance of records and communication with public officials.
+If only one person calls LAPD about the problem, then the police can assume that only one person is bothered.
+Enlist neighbors to prepare to call and communicate with one another regularly to coordinate calls for enforcement.

+Designate a "lead neighbor" who will be responsible for maintenance of records and communication with public officials.

 Keep a running log with your information.
-This is also helpful to show to responding officers, so that they can see there is a problem with this house.
+This is helpful for demonstrating to responding officers that your problem is ongoing.